Term Loans: How They Work and How to Use Them

-Business term loans are one of the most common forms of lending.
-The concept is simple – your business borrows a sum of money (the principal) and repays it back over an agreed period of time (the term).
+Term loans are one of the most common forms of lending, where companies borrow a sum of money and repay it over an agreed period.
+Here’s everything you need to know.

 -